Fredriksberg, Sweden

 Fredriksberg (sometimes referred to as Säfsen or Säfsnäs, because of the nearby tourism facility or the parish and old municipality names) is a locality situated in Ludvika Municipality, Dalarna County, Sweden with 655 inhabitants in 2010.
-It's the 926th largest urban area in Sweden, and the fourth largest in Ludvika Municipality.

 Fredriksberg, located about 60 km west of the municipality seat in Ludvika, is the demographic and commercial centre of the western part of the municipality, and hosts some parts of the municipal administration.
 Fredriksberg is centrally situated in western Svealand, close to the border between Dalecarlia and Värmland, with most larger towns and cities in the region, such as Borlänge, Karlstad, Örebro, Falun, Karlskoga and Mora on a distance of between 80 and 130 km.

 Fredriksberg was founded during the 18th century as an industrial society, and heavy industries, mainly focused on iron ore and forest processing, did for a long period of time play an important role in the town.
 The surroundings of Fredriksberg is dominated by a beautiful landscape of wilderness, great forests and lakes.
 Being one of the most popular destination for foreign visitors to Sweden, the tourism today stands for the main economic revenue for the town.
 The townscape of Fredriksberg still today carries many remains of older industrial epochs, which has made the town to a popular target for urban exploration.

 History

 The surroundings of Fredriksberg is counted as inhabited since the 17th century.
 The first settlers were Finnish immigrants who conducted svedjebruk (a type of slash and burn), why the lands came to be called finnmarker (English translation: land of the Finns).

-Fredriksberg was to be founded in 1729 as an industrial town, following the industrial revolution, when an ironworks were set up by Sebastian Grave at the southern end of Lake Säfssjön, close west to the forest finn village in Säfsbyn (which today essentially is a part of Fredriksberg).
+Fredriksberg was to be founded in 1729 as an industrial town, following the Industrial Revolution, when an ironworks were set up by Sebastian Grave at the southern end of Lake Säfssjön, close west to the forest finn village in Säfsbyn (which today essentially is a part of Fredriksberg).
 The limits of today's urban area would also include the Annefors ironworks, founded in 1736.
 The name Fredriksberg was chosen in honor of the king, Frederick I of Sweden.